rahul-joy/Dumbledore-Analyser/README.md

 # Dumbledore-Analyser
  Dumbledore analyser is a malware detaction tool.
-Where user can check virus from a file using malware signature.
+Where user can check virus of a file using malware signature.